 The First Reading Rooms at Abertillery in 1856.

-They later had support from Mr James Brown (the Blaina and Cwmcelyn Iron Works owner and brother of Mr Thomas Brown – Cwmtillery Colliery founder).
-They rented a room from Mr Hiley close to where the Arcade is now and filled it with Books, Papers of the day and other periodicals.
-They only leased the room for a short period whilst they awaited on a permanent room at the newly planned National Schools connected to St Michaels Church in High Street, Abertillery (where the Bus Stops are today).
+They later had support from Mr James Brown (Blaina and Cwmcelyn Iron Works owner and brother of Mr Thomas Brown – Cwmtillery Colliery founder).
+They rented a room from Mr Hiley close to where the arcade is today and filled it with books, papers of the day and other periodicals.
+They only leased the room for a short period whilst they awaited on a permanent room at the newly planned National Schools connected to St Michaels Church in High Street, Abertillery (where the main bus stops are today).

 The Powell’s Tillery years and the Workmen’s Hall and Reading Room.

 In 1882 Mr Thomas Wilde Powell took over the Penybont Tillery Colliery from Mr Basil Jayne & Co and formed the Powell’s Tillery Steam Coal Co.
 Mr Powell’s first commitment was to give as a gift, to the workmen, a hall with a library and reading room.
 Mr Powell arranged to have the Tillery Street Workmen’s Hall and Reading Room built and paid for at his own expense.

 The Tillery Street Workmen’s Hall and Reading Rooms.